mauricioklein/mauricioklein.github.io/_posts/2015-05-27-docker-run-no-binding-ports.md

 comments: false
 excerpt: <i>docker-compose run</i> isn't forwarding ports?
 Check here to know how to fix it.
 ---
-Docker is a great tool to create a self-contained environment to run your applications, dealing easily with the problems of package dependencies and other stuffs that bother every software developer.
+Docker is a great tool to create a self-contained environment to run your applications, dealing easily with the problems of package dependencies and other stuff that bothers every software developer.

-However, generally, an application depends of another resources, like databases, cache or even other applications.
+However, generally, an application depends of other resources, like database, cache or even other applications.

 To solve this problem, docker provides the <i>docker-compose</i> command, that handles all system dependencies.

 Generally, to lift a whole environment, a simple <i>docker-compose up</i> is enough.
 However, sometimes, we want to run a specific command to a starting container.

 For example:

-Let's suppose we have the following <i>docker-compose.yml</i> file
+Let's suppose we have the following <i>docker-compose.yml</i> file:

 {% gist mauricioklein/e40cfdbbda912f59c311 docker-compose.yml %}